Selling Balloon Yard Art

 Once I have all the data, I tell the client that I need some time and A) develop a design for them to consider and B) verify what my stock options are for the build.

 Sketching & Creativity Join Together

 Now it is time for the muse to speak.
-With pencil and paper in hand I sketch and brainstorm ideas.
-No need to seek out ideas on Facebook groups, as many times the ideas suggest require balloons I don’t have readily available.
+With pencil and paper in hand, I sketch and brainstorm ideas.
+No need to seek out ideas on Facebook groups, as many times the ideas suggested require balloons I don’t have readily available.
 I start to brainstorm and sketch out ideas.

-Here is my a brainstorming idea draw on paper.
+Here is my brainstorming idea jotted down on paper.

 The Client Presentation

-Once the ideas are developed, inventory is verified to insure the stock is available for the build, I then sketch out a drawing in colored pencils for the client.
+Once the ideas are developed, inventory is verified to ensure the stock is available for the build.
+I then sketch out a drawing in colored pencils for the client.
 Snap a picture on my cell and text/email my customized balloon sculpture with the price.

 “Wow,” is the reaction.
 I’ve learned clients love to see their ideas come to life on paper.
 The client’s ideas, suggestions, along with my balloon skills, will make this a reality.